The following tax tips for property investors can help savvy Australian save a large amount on their tax bill by deducting associated expenses.

 Most property investors are aware of the usual expenditure deductions that they can use to offset any income earned by an investment property.
 Regular costs such as maintenance, repairs, interest on loans and management fees can all be used to offset rental income.

-However, there are a few lesser known tax strategies that property investors may care to look at as June 30 approaches:
+These tax tips for property investors are less well known but they are beneficial tax strategies that property investors may care to look into at as June 30 approaches:

 Refinancing your mortgage